zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Tagging documents.md

 To remove a tag filter:

 1. Click the filter icon at the top of the submodule
-2. Click the bin icon next to the filter or
-   Click **Clear all** to remove all advanced filters
+2. Click the bin icon next to the filter, or click **Clear all** to remove all advanced filters

 ## Need help?